apigovau/api-descriptions/abs/DataApi.md

 ABS Data API (Beta) is fully compliant with SDMX 2.1 - the Statistical Data and Metadata Exchange information model.
 The SDMX-REST Guide is available on [GitHub](https://github.com/sdmx-twg/sdmx-rest/wiki).

+You can specify the response in the API URL using the "format" query parameter.
+E.g: https://api.data.abs.gov.au/data/jv/all?startPeriod=2020&format=jsondata
+- XML is returned by default
+- Structure specific XML (good for time series): "format=structurespecificdata"
+- JSON: "format=jsondata"
+- CSV: "format=csv"

+You can also use the "accept" header to specify the response format as a header when you make an API call.
+E.g: "accept: application/xml"
+- XML: "application/xml"
+- Structure specific XML: "application/vnd.sdmx.structurespecificdata+xml"
+- JSON: "accept: application/vnd.sdmx.data+json"
+- CSV: "accept: application/vnd.sdmx.data+csv"
+- CSV with labels for codelists: "accept: application/vnd.sdmx.data+csv;labels=both"

 ## OpenAPI Specification